As a response to the COVID-19 situation all events have been cancelled until further notice.

 If you have already paid for an event you will be individually contacted.

 The Western Sydney University Penrith Observatory is located on the Werrington North Campus of the Western Sydney University just off the Great Western Highway.

-The Penrith Observatory is part of the School of Computing Engineering and Mathematics and is operated by a dedicated team of volunteer staff and students that are part of the Astrophysical eScience Laboratory (AeSciL).
+The Penrith Observatory is part of the School of Science and is operated by a dedicated team of volunteer staff and students that are part of the Astrophysical eScience Laboratory (AeSciL).